Coffee Shop · Loyalty Programs

 Practical, actionable tactics you can start using today.

-Replace paper cards with Apple and Google Wallet passes.
-The counter updates automatically at checkout and sends a lock-screen notification when a reward is earned.
-Adoption rates are 3-5x higher than paper.
+Apple and Google Wallet passes saved at the counter, pre-filled with 2 of 10 stamps to leverage endowed progress.
+The pass updates automatically at checkout and sends a lock-screen notification when the reward is earned.

 Get weekly retention tips